-I was recently having coffee with a good friend, and I was sharing of a choice that one of my children made that I wasn’t very happy with.
+I was recently having coffee with a good friend, and I was sharing about a choice that one of my children made that I wasn't very happy with.
 I had taken that one incident in their life and turned it into a worst-case scenario.
-I began to cry and talked to her about my fears that my child would never get on track or that choice would lead to another and then another and eventually, the child somehow would spiral out of control and there would be no hope.
+I began to cry and talked to her about my fears that my child would never get on track, or that bad choice would lead to another and then another, and eventually, the child somehow would spiral out of control, and there would be no hope.
 The conversation went on and on, and by the time I was done, I was a blubbering mess.
 (I can be a tad dramatic).

 My friend pulled up her social media later that day and sent me a post written by a young man whose life was forever changed by the King of Kings.
 I shook as I read it.
 It inspired me, and I knew it was written to inspire you, too.
 I want to share it with you here: